MarcusP-P/WindowsInstall/README.md

 * Install from Zipfile (e.g. OpenDBDiff)
 * Install/uninstall Wondows Capabilities
 * Install/Uninstall Windows Packages
-* Move Hiding of Windows Updates to Configuration file
-* Make sure we get all of the updates
+* Windows 10 21H2 changes
+  * Use wsl --install
+  * Use built-in Winget

 ### Missing bits
 * Do upgrades before WSL to allow for an update to a more recent version of Windows